vkinnune/Reaktor-Assignment-fall-2022/README.md

 Open the html on your web browser.

-The solution is hosten on my Heroku: https://reaktor-assignment-fall-2022.herokuapp.com/
+The solution is hosted on my Heroku: https://reaktor-assignment-fall-2022.herokuapp.com/